stat408/HW12/README.md

 ### Q1.
 (10 points)

 #### a.
-Access SAS (5 points)
+(3 points)
-Access the titanic dataset, create and print a dataset with only the first class females.
+Access the planes dataset, create and print a dataset with only the flights to SLC and DEN.

-#### b.
-Subset (5 points)
+#### b. t-test (7 points)
-Access the titanic dataset, create and print a dataset with only the first class females.
+Using the dataset from above, run a t-test to compare the average departure delay for SLC and DEN.